 Why is it that we can think of more examples of companies failing to satisfy us rather than when we have been satisfied?
 There could be a number of reasons for this.
 When we buy a product or service, we expect it to be right.
 We don’t jump up and down with glee saying “isn’t it wonderful, it actually worked”.
 That is what we paid our money for.
 Add to this our world of ever exacting standards.
 We now have products available to us that would astound our great grandparents and yet we quickly become used to them.
 The bar is getting higher and higher.
 At the same time our lives are ever more complicated with higher stress levels.
 Delighting customers and achieving high customer satisfaction scores in this environment is ever more difficult.
 And even if your customers are completely satisfied with your product or service, significant chunks of them could leave you and start doing business with your competition.

-Developing a customer satisfaction programme is not just about carrying out a survey.
+Developing a customer satisfaction program is not just about carrying out a customer service survey.
 Surveys provide the reading that shows where attention is required but in many respects, this is the easy part.
 Very often, major long lasting improvements need a fundamental transformation in the company, probably involving training of the staff, possibly involving cultural change.
+Customer satisfaction research is critical in identifying these areas for improvement.
 The result should be financially beneficial with less customer churn, higher market shares, premium prices, stronger brands and reputation, and happier staff.
 However, there is a price to pay for these improvements.
-Costs will be incurred in the market research survey.
+Costs will be incurred in the customer satisfaction research survey.
 Time will be spent working out an action plan.
 Training may well be required to improve the customer service.
-The implications of customer satisfaction surveys go far beyond the survey itself and will only be successful if fully supported by the echelons of senior management.
+The implications of customer satisfaction studies go far beyond the survey itself and will only be successful if fully supported by the echelons of senior management.

-There are six parts to any customer satisfaction programme:
+There are six parts to any customer satisfaction program:

 The traditional first in line customer is an obvious candidate for measuring customer satisfaction.
 But what about other people in the channel to market?
 If the products are sold through intermediaries, we are even further from our customers.
 A good customer satisfaction program will include at least the most important of these types of channel customers, perhaps the wholesalers as well as the final consumers.

 Customer satisfaction surveys are often just that – surveys of customers without consideration of the views of lost or potential customers.
 Lapsed customers may have stories to tell about service issues while potential customers are a good source of benchmark data on the competition.
-If a survey is to embrace non-customers, the compilation of the sample frame is even more difficult.
+If a customer survey is to embrace non-customers, the compilation of the sample frame is even more difficult.
 The quality of these sample frames influences the results more than any other factor since they are usually outside the researchers’ control.
-The questionnaire design and interpretation are within the control of the researchers and these are subjects where they will have considerable experience.
+The questionnaire design (further reading: The 7 Steps of Questionnaire Design) and interpretation are within the control of the researchers and these are subjects where they will have considerable experience.

 High level issues are included in most customer satisfaction surveys and they could be captured by questions such as: